-The University encourages you to approach your selection of University campuses and programs carefully.
-You may be familiar with only one or two of the University's ten general campuses, probably those nearest your home or those mentioned more frequently in the news.
+The University of California (UC) encourages you to approach your selection of University campuses and programs carefully.
+You may be familiar with only one or two of the UC's ten general campuses, probably those nearest your home or those mentioned more frequently in the news.
 However, you should consider the many different educational alternatives and programs offered by all the campuses before you make your selections and complete your application.
-Each of the ten general campuses offers a full range of undergraduate programs.
+Each campus offers a full range of undergraduate programs.
+Search admission.universityofcalifornia. edu/ and/or www.assist.org to find out more about all the UC campuses and programs.